 Amy Bowers Cordalis is a devoted advocate for Indigenous rights and environmental restoration.
-A member of the Yurok Tribe from the village of Rek-Woi at the mouth of the Klamath River in Northern California, she is a fisherwoman, attorney, and mother deeply rooted in the traditions of her people.
-As the co-founder and Executive Director of Ridges to Riffles Indigenous Conservation Group, Amy leads efforts to support tribes in protecting their sovereignty, lands, and waters, including spearheading the historic Klamath Dam Removal project—one of the world’s largest river restoration and dam removal initiatives.
+A member of the Yurok Tribe and ceremony family from the village of Rek-Woi at the mouth of the Klamath River, she is a fisherwoman, attorney, and mother deeply rooted in the traditions of her people.
+As Co-Founder and Executive Director of the Ridges to Riffles Indigenous Conservation Group, Amy leads efforts to support tribes in protecting their sovereignty, lands, and waters, including the historic Klamath Dam Removal project—one of the world’s largest river restoration and dam removal initiatives.
+Former general counsel for the Yurok Tribe and an attorney at the Native American Rights Fund, Amy has earned honors as a UN Champion of the Earth and Time 100 climate leader and is the author of the forthcoming book, The Water Remembers, anticipated in October 2025.

 The Water Remembers is a testament to the enduring power of Indigenous knowledge, family legacy, and the unbreakable bond between people and the natural world.
 Amy Bowers Cordalis’s story is not just about saving a river—it is about a community's resilience and the determination to ensure that future generations remember what it means to live in balance with the earth.